adrelanos/grub-default-live/README.md

 sudo apt-get update
 ```

 5\.
-Install `grub-live`.
+Install `grub-default-live`.

 ```
-sudo apt-get install grub-live
+sudo apt-get install grub-default-live
 ```

 ## How to Build deb Package ##

-Replace `apparmor-profile-torbrowser` with the actual name of this package with `grub-live` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).
+Replace `apparmor-profile-torbrowser` with the actual name of this package with `grub-default-live` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).

 ## Contact ##